asantoshka/asantoshka/_posts/2022-08-21-Installing-Nessus-on-a-Rpi.md

 ## Pre-requisite

 TLDR; Raspberry pi with 32 bit raspberry pi OS installed.
+You can refer my [blog](https://santoshachary.in/2022-07-28-Setting-up-raspberry-pi/) for step by step guide.

 The only pre-requisite for this installation is a raspberry pi kit with Raspberry pi 32 bit OS installed.
 While writing this blog tenable has released a 32 bit Nessus package only.
 So incase if you are trying to install it on a 64 bit package you may face some problem as I have gone through the same.
 But it should not be the case.
 As far as I know all the 32 bit software should support on 64 bit CPU.
 If you know why that is happening please let me know.

 ## Installation

-/assets/img/rbpi/

 Without any further delay, let’s see what all steps someone should follow to do it.
 The best place to get started is the tenable [documentation](https://docs.tenable.com/nessus/Content/InstallNessusRaspberryPi.htm) itself.